bhhakes/fullstack-nanodegree-vm/vagrant/catalog/README.md

 ### Prior to installation
 Prior to loading the package, you should have:
 - Installed [Vagrant](http://vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/)
+- Or have SQLite3, SQLAlchemcy, Flask, and Python installed on your machine and have the ability to host on localhost port 5000.

 ### Installation
 1. Clone this repo